tava11/lizroten.com/content/project/councilr-package/index.md

 ---
 title: "{councilR}"
-summary: An organization-specific R package for curated templates, palettes, functions
+summary: An organization-specific R package for curated templates, palettes, functions, and more!
 tags:
 - Metropolitan Council
 - packages